 – The right ovary appears to be more likely to torse than the left, possibly because the right utero-ovarian ligament is longer than the left and/or that the presence of the sigmoid colon in the left side of the colon may help to prevent torsion.

 Complicated Ovarian Cyst (Adnexal Torsion) Presentation:

-– Acute onset of moderate to severe pelvic pain, often with nausea & possibly vomiting, in a woman with an adnexal mass.
+– Acute onset of moderate to severe pelvic pain, often with nausea and possibly vomiting, in a woman with an adnexal mass.

 Complicated Ovarian Cyst (Adnexal Torsion) Examination:

-– Most patients exhibit pelvic &/or abdominal tenderness, although tenderness on examination is absent in as many as ⅓ of patients.
+– Most patients exhibit pelvic and/or abdominal tenderness, although tenderness on examination is absent in as many as ⅓ of patients.

 – Tenderness may be localized to the side of an adnexal mass or may be diffuse.

 – A palpable pelvic mass may or may not be present.

 – Peritoneal signs are present in a small number of patients and should raise concern for adnexal necrosis.